-This is a Burke & James amberlight bulb, as is stamped on top (not very easily seen).
+This is a Burke & James amberlight darkroom bulb, as is printed on its top (not very easily seen).
 It is made of true amber (or brown if you prefer) glass, not painted, and uses a double-loop, single-anchored carbon filament.
 This bulb's light output is rated in candlepower, which is unusual for a bulb made in the 40's.
-Candlepower ratings fell out of widespread use with the advent of the tungsten filament in the 1910's, although some carbon bulbs continued to use them for a short time after that, but eventually converting into watts.
+Candlepower ratings fell out of widespread use with the advent of the tungsten filament in the 1910's, although some carbon bulbs continued to use them for a short time after that, but eventually shifting to watts.
 Below is the description provided by the seller on the eBay auction listing:

 Vintage Amber Darkroom Lightbulb (1940)